grpc/proposal/A71-xds-fallback.md

 gRPC code should use fallback iff both:

-* primary server not reachable
+* There had been a failure during resource retrieval, as described in [A57]:
+    - Connection to the data plane fails.
+    - The ADS stream being closed before the first server response had been received.
-* at least one watcher exists for a resource that is not cached (where "does not exist" counts as cached).
+* At least one watcher exists for a resource that is not cached.
+Resources are considered cached if:
+    - A resource had been successfully retried from the xDS server.
+    - Server reported the resource had been found.
+    - An error was reported retrieving the resource over a connection that had been successfully established beforehand (as described above)

 Instead of using a global XdsClient instance, gRPC will use a shared XdsClient instance for each data plane target.
 In other words, if two channels are